runnerty/docs/docs/config.md

 ## Triggers

-The triggers are plugins which provoked the execution of a chain.
+Triggers are plugins which cause the execution of a chain.

 The most common case is the schedule trigger which allows us to execute a chain with a periodicity like CRON.

 Another example is the file watcher trigger.
 This trigger let us to execute a chain based on the events defined over a directory or file.
-Have a look at: [triggers](triggers.md)
+Have a look at: [triggers](triggers.md).

 ## Servers

 Servers allow us to abstract ourselves of the endpoints implementation in a trigger development.
 Runnerty will set the servers indicated in the config file.
-It will take care about the routing and will serve one property for the triggers (on_request).
+It will take care about the routing and will serve one property for the triggers (`on_request`).
 In this property it will receive the requests of the endpoint.
-Moreover it allows customization of the response, also the status code and the possibility so send an object.
+Moreover it allows customization of the response, also the status code and the possibility to send an object.

-Have a look at: [triggers](triggers.md)
+Have a look at: [triggers](triggers.md).

 ## Executors

-The executors are plugins which enclose functionalities.
-This plugins allows Runnerty execute processes, data bases operations, use external services, etc. This is a list of the official available [here](plugins.md)
+Executors are plugins which enclose functionalities.
+These plugins allow Runnerty to execute processes, data bases operations, use external services, etc. There is a list of the official available [here](../plugins/).

-In the config.json file are defined all the executors that are going to be used in the whole plan.
+The `config.json` is used to define all the executors that are going to be used in the whole plan.

 This is an example of the configuration of two executors (shell and mysql):